mojaloop/business-operations-framework-docs/docs/guide/SecurityBC.md

 To rotate the secret, apply the following procedure:

 0. Note the time.
 1. Add a public and private key pair to the beginning of the array in the JWKS (make sure all public JWKs have a specified unique `kid`) in the secret.
 All keys other than the new keys and the previous first public and private keys can be removed.
-This is because Oathkeeper always signs with the first key.
+This is because Ory Oathkeeper always signs with the first key.
-2. Wait until all requests that Oathkeeper might have received and authorized would have had their JWT handled by the backend service.
+2. Wait until all requests that Ory Oathkeeper might have received and authorized would have had their JWT handled by the backend service.
 The main delay here is the time for the secret update to propagate, comprising the delay of the secret manager to the updated secret and the delay of the secret to the updated volume, which is probably at most a minute or two, so wait that long after the time in step 0.
 3. If the old secret is being removed (this is only necessary if a breach is suspected, otherwise step 1 is sufficient for periodic key rotation), remove it now.

 #### Annotated Helm values